Level/abstract-leveldown/README.md

 * `'closed'` - store has been successfully closed, should not be used.

 ### `db.open([options, ]callback)`

+Open the store.
+The `callback` function will be called with no arguments when the store has been successfully opened, or with a single error argument if the open operation failed for any reason.

+The optional `options` argument may contain:

+- `createIfMissing` _(boolean, default: `true`)_: If `true` and the store doesn't exist it will be created.
+If `false` and the store doesn't exist, `callback` will receive an error.
+- `errorIfExists` _(boolean, default: `false`)_: If `true` and the store exists, `callback` will receive an error.

+Not all implementations support the above options.

 ### `db.close(callback)`
 ### `db.get(key[, options], callback)`
 ### `db.put(key, value[, options], callback)`